PascalMaximus/snoopdoggbot/README.md

 A bot that converts text to gangsta

-This is obsolete and create a issue if it's not working
+This is obsolete and create a issue if it's not working I will be rewriting this in pyrogram later.

 # installation